cloudezz/houston/README.md

 Then to run the application you can choose either of the following options

-1. Run from eclipse IDE -
+1. Run from eclipse IDE:

 	On the Eclipse IDE run the class `Application.java` using the option Run As Java Application.
 The application will be running on `http://localhost:8090`

-2. Run using Spring Boot
+2. Run using Spring Boot using Maven command:

 	On the command prompt run `mvn` task `mvn spring-boot:run` .
 The application will be running on `http://localhost:8090`

-3. Run using Grunt & Java Server together
+3. Run using Grunt & Java Server together:

+	Run the application in any of the form given above.
+We use this only as a backend Restful service.

-	You can run Grunt to work on the client-side JavaScript application:
+	You can now run Grunt to work on the client-side JavaScript application:

 	On the command prompt run `grunt server` .
 This should open up your Web browser, with live reload enabled, on `http://localhost:9000.` Any changes to HTML, JS files would be auto deployed.
 This is the best way to run the application if you are developing frontend.